How to choose the best filter for your goldfish aquarium, after deciding on the size of your set up and how much

 Goldfish are messy bottom feeders, producing a lot of waste.
 Some filters are more efficient than others, so you need to choose the correct filter to avoid having to clean it out every two weeks.

-An aquarium filter well suited to a setup shouldn’t need cleaning out more than two or three times a year.
+An aquarium filter well suited to a setup shouldn’t need cleaning out more than three or four times a year.

-As a general rule, the water should be turned over at least two times per hour.
+As a general rule, the water should be turned over at least four times per hour.
 Most power filters will give a gallons or liters per hour figure.
 This figure will be for a new filter that is unclogged.
 Always go bigger with a filter rather than smaller to allow for efficiency to drop over time as the filter gets clogged.

 You can never over filter an aquarium but you can certainly under filter one.

 There is basically two ways filters move water:

 Filters that have electrically powered water pumps generally move far more water than do air powered filters.